 Cloud Data Fusion resources are exposed on two API surfaces:

 datafusion.googleapis.comcontrol plane API surface, which allows you to perform instance-level operations, such as the creation and deletion of instances.

-datafusion.googleusercontent.comdata plane API surface (the Cloud Data Fusion Web UI in the Cloud Console), which executes on a Cloud Data Fusion instance to create and execute data pipelines.
+datafusion.googleusercontent.comdata plane API surface (the Cloud Data Fusion Web UI in the Google Cloud console), which executes on a Cloud Data Fusion instance to create and execute data pipelines.